Target your education

 Agricultural and Food Systems (AFS)

 AFS majors emphasize gaining a solid background in the agricultural sciences, including learning to work with and in the complexity of agriculture and food systems.
 All students take a core set of classes in order to develop a broad interdisciplinary background while also studying specific subjects that prepare graduates for their chosen fields.
 An internship related to the student’s focus area is included in these requirements.
 Of the five majors available, the four in which we are most heavily involved are highlighted below.
 More detail is available at the Agricultural and Food Systems site.

-- Agricultural Technology and Production Management – focuses on the practical application of the latest technology to agricultural production systems
+- Agricultural Technology and Production Management – Students in this hands-on major gain a science-based overview of agriculture and food systems, with an emphasis on the practical application of technology to agricultural production systems.

-- Agricultural Education – help educate the next generation of agricultural leaders and consumers
+- Agricultural Education – Combining the best of both agriculture and teaching, the Agricultural Education major prepares students to educate the next generation of agricultural leaders and consumers.